eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

     Integer? x = parseInteger("1");
     assert (exists x);
-    // after the assert x is treated as an Integer value y= x+10;
+    // after the assert x has type Integer instead of Integer? value y = x+10;

 This is really the same structured typecasting we saw in the [first section](../basics#dealing_with_objects_that_arent_there), only